Pickup ion

 Illustration of the pickup ion velocity distribution function shortly after the ionization.

 In solar physics, heliospheric pickup ions are created when neutral particles inside the heliosphere are ionized by either solar ultraviolet radiation, charge exchange with solar wind protons or electron impact ionization.
 Pickup ions are generally characterized by their single charge state, a typical velocity that ranges between 0 km/s and twice the solar wind velocity (~800 km/s), a composition that reflects their neutral seed population and their spatial distribution in the heliosphere.
-The neutral seed population of these ions can either be of interstellar origin or of lunar-, cometary, or inner-source origin.
-Just after the ionization, the singly charged ions are picked up by the magnetized solar wind plasma and develop strong anisotropic and toroidal velocity distribution functions, which gradually transform into a more isotropic state.
+In the interplanetary medium, the neutral seed population of these ions can either be of interstellar origin or of lunar-, cometary, or inner-source origin.
+Just after the ionization, the singly charged ions are "picked up" by the magnetized solar wind plasma, hence their name, and develop strong anisotropic and toroidal velocity distribution functions, which gradually transform into a more isotropic state.
 After their creation, pickup ions move with the solar wind radially outwards from the Sun.

+In space physics, pickup ions can be found around planets with an extended exosphere, such as Mars, Venus and Mercury, moons of the giant planets such as Io and Enceladus, or around active comets.
+These pickup ions are formed way upstream of the object and give rise to local plasma instabilities.
+At comets, the newly-born slow heavy ions, mostly water, oxygen and carbon dioxide ions, are progressively incorporated into the solar wind flow, resulting in a process called mass loading, as the impinging fast and light solar wind is eventually slowed down and deflected around the cometary nucleus.

 Interstellar pickup ions originate from the neutral component of the Local Interstellar Medium (LISM), which enters the heliosphere with a velocity of 25 km/s as a result of its relative motion with respect to the Sun.
 This neutral wind is gradually ionized and acts as the seed population for interstellar pickup ions.
 Inner-source pickup ions are produced by an inner-source of neutral particles.
 The detailed production mechanisms for these ions are currently under debate.